syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 ## Enable Tooltip

-To display the [`tooltip`](/js/api/ejchart#seriestooltipspan-classtype-signature-type-objectobjectspan "tooltip") of **Chart** series, you can enable the [`visible`](/js/api/ejchart#seriestooltipvisiblespan-classtype-signature-type-booleanbooleanspan "tooltip.visible") property of [`tooltip`](/js/api/ejchart#seriestooltipspan-classtype-signature-type-objectobjectspan "tooltip") in the specific series.
-By default, it displays `X` and `Y` value of points when the mouse is hovered over the points.
+To display the [`tooltip`](/js/api/ejchart#seriestooltipspan-classtype-signature-type-objectobjectspan "tooltip"), enable the [`visible`](/js/api/ejchart#seriestooltipvisiblespan-classtype-signature-type-booleanbooleanspan "tooltip.visible") property of [`tooltip`](/js/api/ejchart#seriestooltipspan-classtype-signature-type-objectobjectspan "tooltip") in the specific series.

+> ejChart `tooltip` displays `X` and `Y` value of points when the mouse is hovered over the points by default.

 The following code example shows how to enable a Tooltip.

 {% highlight js %}